Ackee-Blockchain/trident/README.md

 <p align="left">
   The first and only manually-guided fuzzing framework for Solana programs written in Rust, processing up to 12,000 tx/s. <br/>

   Granted by the Solana Foundation, securing Kamino.
-Built by [Ackee Blockchain Security](https://ackee.xyz) — trusted auditors of Neon, and Marinade.

 <p>